 Since the early 1990s, a lot has changed regarding protection methods and treatment therapies for HIV/AIDS.
-Today, people can live longer, fuller lives.
+Thankfully today, people are living longer, fuller lives.

 What is PrEP?

 PrEP was developed for the prevention of HIV infection for HIV-negative individuals.
 A pill taken once a day works to stop the virus from taking residence and spreading in your body.
 The constant presence of the medicine in the bloodstream helps keep you HIV-negative.

 Are there different types of PrEP?